gooseyO3/gooseyO3/README.md

-- 👋 Hi, I’m @gooseyO3
+-  Hi, I’m @gooseyO3
-- 👀 I’m interested in computer science and operations research, backend developing and data science
+-  I’m interested in computer science and operations research, backend developing and data science
-- 🌱 I’m currently learning python
+-  I’m currently teaching python, learning C++ and SQL database management
-- 💞️ I’m looking to collaborate on integrated projects or some challenges about coding
+-  I’m looking to collaborate on integrated projects or some challenges about coding
-- 📫 How to reach me: myanquic@gmail.com
+-  How to reach me: myanquic@gmail.com
-- 😄 Pronouns: He
-- ⚡ Fun fact: don't have one...

 <!---
 gooseyO3/gooseyO3 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.